Holonomy limits of complex projective structures: Introduction

 In this paper we relate the large-scale behavior of the holonomy map to the geometry of quadratic differentials on $X$.
 In particular we study the accumulation points of $\hol(Q(X))$ in the Morgan-Shalen compactification of $\X(\Pi)$.
 Such an investigation was proposed by Gallo, Kapovich, and Marden in \cite[Sec.~12.4]{gkm}.

 Boundary points in the Morgan-Shalen compactification are projective equivalence classes $[\ell]$ of length functions $\ell : \Pi \to \R^{+}$.
-Each such function $\ell$ arises as the translation length function of a minimal isometric action of $\Pi$ on an $\R$-tree $T$; we say such a tree $T$ \emph{represents} $[\ell]$.
+Each such function $\ell$ arises as the translation length function of an isometric action of $\Pi$ on an $\R$-tree $T$; we say such a tree $T$ \emph{represents} $[\ell]$.

 Associated to each $\phi \in Q(X)$ there is an $\R$-tree $T_\phi$, which is the space of leaves of the horizontal measured foliation of $\phi$ lifted to the universal cover of $X$.
 Our main result shows that this tree predicts the Morgan-Shalen limit points of holonomy representations associated to the ray $\R^+ \phi$, or more generally, of any divergent sequence that converges to $\phi$ after rescaling.
 More precisely, we show: